Tempering

 Common mistakes when tempering eggs

 Chocolate tempering is a completely different process that happens to share the same name.
-Here, you are controlling which type of cocoa butter crystal forms as the chocolate solidifies.
+Here, you're controlling which type of cocoa butter crystal forms as the chocolate solidifies.
 Cocoa butter can crystallize in six different forms (I through VI).
-Only Form V produces the properties you want.
+Only Form V produces the properties you want: glossy appearance, firm snap, and clean release from molds.

 Why temper chocolate?

 The white streaks on old or poorly stored chocolate (fat bloom) are cocoa butter that has migrated to the surface and recrystallized in an unstable form.
-Proper tempering prevents this.
+Proper tempering prevents this entirely.

 Chocolate tempering temperatures